 Under the Deferred Plan, non-employee directors can elect to defer all or a portion of their Board and Board Committee fees into cash, stock options or deferred stock units.
 Those fees deferred into stock options are subject to the same provisions as provided for in the DEP and are expensed and accounted for accordingly.
 Director fees deferred into stock units are calculated and expensed each calendar quarter by taking deferred fees earned during the calendar quarter and dividing by the closing price of our common stock on the last day of the calendar quarter, rounded to the nearest whole share.
+Director fees deferred into stock units are calculated and expensed each calendar quarter by taking deferred fees earned during the calendar quarter and dividing by the closing price of our common stock on the business day immediately preceding the last day of the calendar quarter, rounded to the nearest whole share.
 The total annual retainer, Board and Board Committee fees for non-employee directors that are not deferred into stock options, but which includes amounts deferred into stock units under the Deferred Plan, are expensed as incurred in all periods presented.
-A total of 4,368, 4,174 and 4,888 stock units were deferred under this plan in Fiscal 2021, Fiscal 2020 and Fiscal 2019, respectively.
-One director has elected to defer all or a portion of her compensation into stock units in calendar 2021.
+A total of 729, 4,368 and 4,174 stock units were deferred under this plan in Fiscal 2022, Fiscal 2021 and Fiscal 2020, respectively.
+One director has elected to defer all or a portion of her compensation into stock units in calendar 2022.

-NOTE 5.
+NOTE 4.
 EARNINGS PER SHARE